MiSTer-devel/MacPlus_MiSTer/readme.md

 1MB and 4MB memory configurations are available.
 Cold boot with 4MB RAM selected takes some time before it starts to boot from FDD/SCSI, so be patient.
 Warm boot won't take as long.

 ## Keyboard

 The Alt key is mapped to the Mac's Command (⌘) key, and the Windows key is mapped to the Mac's Option (⌥) key.
-Core emulates keyboard with numpad.
+Core emulates keyboard with numeric keypad.